facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ### Subspecs

-Before you integrate React Native into your application, you will want to decide what React Native components you would like to integrate.
+Before you integrate React Native into your application, you will want to decide what parts of the React Native Framework you would like to integrate.
 That is where `subspec`s come in.
 When you create your `Podfile`, you are going to specify React Native library dependencies that you will want installed so that your application can use those libraries.
 Each library will become a `subspec` in the `Podfile`.

 The list of supported `subspec`s are in [`node_modules/react-native/React.podspec`](https://github.com/facebook/react-native/blob/master/React.podspec).
 They are generally named by functionality.
 For example, you will generally always want the `Core` `subspec`.
 That will get you the `AppRegistry`, `StyleSheet`, `View` and other core React Native libraries.
 If you want to add the React Native `Text` library (e.g., for `<Text>` elements), then you will need the `RCTText` `subspec`.
 If you want the `Image` library (e.g., for `<Image>` elements), then you will need the `RCTImage` `subspec`.